Free Open Graph Tools for Social Media Optimization

 <meta property="og:url" content="https://example.com/blog/free-open-graph-tools" />

-To make your previews even richer, include og:type and og:site_name tags.
-These provide additional context about your content and can enhance how it’s displayed on different platforms[3].
+To make your previews even richer, include the Open Graph type and site name tags.
+These provide additional context about the content and can improve how it appears on different platforms[3].

 Test Previews Across Platforms